 Article overview

-1. Zakrzówek Park & Reservoir
+1. Zakrzówek Park & Lake

-One of my favorite things to do in Krakow during the summer months is to bike along the river to Zakrzówek Park & Reservoir.
+One of my favorite things to do in Krakow during the summer months is to bike along the river to Zakrzówek Park & Lake.
 Despite offering a serene escape from Krakow’s busy streets, Zakrzówek remains a relatively hidden gem among tourists.

 This former limestone quarry has been transformed into a stunning blue lagoon, surrounded by rugged cliffs and lush greenery.
 Recently five enclosed swimming pools of varying depths, connected by wide wooden floating docks, were installed.